FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 A threshold value for particular ratio of duration sums.
 REQUIRED attribute, MUST be non-negative and smaller than one.

-This uses the duration values returned by the measurer, in case it returns something else than the intended durations for the traffic part of the search.
+This uses the duration values returned by the measurer.

-Informally, this acts as the q-value for a quantile when selecting the forwarding rate of which trial result becomes the conditional throughput.
+Informally, this acts as the q-value for a quantile when selecting which trial result gives the conditional throughput.
-For example, when the goal exceed ratio is 0.5 and MLRsearch happened to use the whole goal duration sum when determining conditional throughput, it means the conditional throughput is the median of trial forwarding rates.
+For example, when the goal exceed ratio is 0.5 and MLRsearch happened to use the whole goal duration sum, it means the conditional throughput is the median of trial forwarding rates.
 In practice, MLRsearch may stop measuring a load before the goal duration sum is reached, and the conditional throughput in that case frequently is the worst trial still not exceeding the goal loss ratio.
-If the goal duration sum is no larger than the goal fina trial duration, MLRsearch performs only one trial per load (unless other goals need more) and the goal exceed ratio has no effect on the search result.

 ### Goal Width